Helpful How-To: Teaching Kids About Money

 A woman using colored pencils with two kids.

 Teaching kids about money is a responsibility that falls largely on parents and guardians.
-While it may be intimidating raising money smart kids, it isn’t beyond your reach.
+While the thought of raising money-smart kids may be intimidating, it isn’t beyond your reach.

 Play Games